flobee/public/shell/mysql_mariadb/README.md

 Use this script only in you private hood.
 E.g. Only use remote connections or in your private network.
 Otherwise your users can see your credentials when scanning the process lists.
 I opened a ticket for this issue already.
-As good a i tested: The .my.cnf wasn't sourced in any way yet :(
+As good as i tested: The .my.cnf wasn't sourced in any way yet :(